SantiagoSalazarPavajeau/learn-blog/_posts/2020-08-14-react_redux_rails_final_project.markdown

 ---
 layout: post
-title:      "React Project + Redux + Rails "
+title:      "React Project (+ Redux + Rails)"
 date:       2020-08-14 17:31:26 -0400
 permalink:  react_redux_rails_final_project
 ---

 On this project I decided to revisit the concept of the Task-Process Log project (written in Ruby) where a user could describe their small business by creating the business processes and the jobs at the company.
-Then the user is able to relate them by assigning  shared tasks by process and job.
+Then the user was able to relate them by assigning shared tasks by a process and a job.

 But in this React reimagining instead of using a Process model, I used a Project model.
-I wanted to have an app that was more practical for everyday use and React allows for a much more user friendly app.
+I wanted to make an app that was practical for everyday use.
+React also allowed for a much more user friendly app.

 These tools are interesting to me because I am firm believer that having defined and organised sets of tasks is very valuable when performing complex activities.
-These tools can allow increasing clarity to work in teams which can keep everyone happy.
+These tools can allow increasing clarity to work in teams and this keeps everyone happy.

 Now, on the technical side, I worked in React for the front end and built a Rails API.
 Some of the highlights of this prototype include a has many to has many relationship "schema" in Redux, using React libraries to make the front end look crisp, and being able to have a running and deployed prototype Rails API with a few CLI commands.

 ## React for Style

-I started building the app on the front end because I wanted to set up the style of the app from the start.
+I started building the app on the front end because I wanted to set up the looks of the app from the start.
 So I built a sidebar and a navbar that aligned together to handle navigation.
 I wanted a sidebar because it allows for more views/routes and more functionality to be added and easily accesed.
-Next I would like to add for example calendar functionality or data visualization libraries to create a more visual dashboard.
+Looking into future challenges I would like to add calendar functionality or data visualization libraries to create a more visual dashboard.

 ## Redux - Thunk - Rails for Data